 To prepare for study in science and natural resources, you should have a strong academic background.
 You’ll benefit from four years of high school mathematics, including the most advanced courses available, along with coursework in biology, chemistry and physics.
 You should also pursue a well-balanced background in the social sciences, arts and humanities, including English.
 And as with most fields today, it’s important to have solid computer skills.

 If you have questions about preparing for university-level study in these fields, contact the advising staff in the program you’re considering.

 Agricultural Business Management

-Crop & Soil Science
+Crop and Soil Science

-Environmental Economics & Policy
+Environmental Economics and Policy

-Food Science & Technology
+Food Science and Technology